Highway Safety Driving to Mont Tremblant

 According to the 2014 Quebec highway safety road deaths decreased for the sixth year in a row.
 These statistics also indicated that 34 drivers in the Laurentian regions lost their lives on the highways in 2014, 5 more than 2013.

 If you are planning on driving to Mont Tremblant, be assured, the roads are well maintained throughout the year to reduce the number of accidents.
 During the winter, ice and snow removal trucks quickly take action to clear the roads.
-The roads are keep in good condition and beginning in May any damages that are a result of the harsh cold are quickly repaired before the upcoming winter.
+The roads are kept in good condition and beginning in May any damages that are a result of the harsh cold will be quickly repaired before the upcoming winter.